 Although those drum machines definitely catch the retro vibe, you can clearly hear that they were made years ago and need a lot of processing to meet the needs of modern productions.
-So if you’re already quite good at sound design and mixing just search for some free samples from the drum machines I mentioned.
+So if you’re already quite good at sound design and mixing just search for some free 80s drum samples.
 If you’re rather new or just don’t want to spend a lot of time on this feel free to check out my Synthwave sample pack.
 It comes with 340 mix-ready drum shots and literally contains everything you need to produce Synth- or Retrowave.

 Once you got yourself some decent one shots you can start producing your first drum loops.
 Some people recommend a tempo between 100 and 120 BPM, which is a great starting point.
 You can however produce Synthwave in any other tempo, too.
 Regarding the drum placement you should definitely go for a less-is-more approach, because you need some space between the incredibly long snare hits for the synths to stand out.